mesterhammerfic/warmup-array-aggregation/README.md

-# Sum Arrays
+# Multiply and Sum Arrays

 Please clone this repo, and complete the following warmup:

+In this warmup, students build two functions
+1. A function that multiplies two numerical values together
-Write a function called ```array_plus_array``` that sums two arrays containing 3 numeric values.
+2. A function that aggregates the values of two arrays by summing them.

-Once you have written your function, run the the imported tests.
+> A level up option is provided for students to write functions that broadcast arrays

+Tests have been provided to stress test each function's speed and durability.

 Good luck!